AB 873: CDFA Agents Power of Peace Officer

 In February a report was released by the California Growers Association which showed that only 1% of the cultivations in California are licensed by the state to perform such activities.
 This recurring theme of the Black Market’s control over the cannabis industry in California has increasingly deterred many people from breaking into the legal market.
 Since many local enforcement agencies do not have the resources to regulate all of the illegal cannabis cultivation operations in their jurisdictions and the greater state, California passed Assembly Bill 873.
 The Bill grants CDFA agents the authority of a peace officer, which includes the power to arrest and to serve warrants for unlawful cannabis activity.

-This is big news for the legal cannabis industry in California, as it will likely lead to many more illegal cannabis cultivations being shut down and give legal cultivators a competitive chance in the cannabis market.
-The bill effectively lightens the load of local law enforcement with respect to illegal cannabis activity by allowing CDFA agents to perform arrests and serve warrants in a similar fashion as normal peace officers.
+This is big news for the legal cannabis industry in California, as it will likely lead to many more illegal cannabis cultivations being shut down which will give legal cultivators a competitive chance in the cannabis market in California.
+The bill effectively lightens the load for local law enforcement with respect to illegal cannabis cultivation by allowing CDFA agents to perform arrests and serve warrants in a similar fashion as normal peace officers.
 With the passing of AB 873 we should see a lot more illegal cultivations getting shut down in 2019 and beyond, which will provide market stability by allowing legal cultivations to rightfully gain control of the market.